 - Snail Distribution: Snails are naturalized to just about everywhere in the world

 - Snail Host Plants: Leafy greens including lettuces, brassicas, spinach, and fruiting crops

 - Snail Damage: Aggressively chewed leaves and vegetation similar to grasshoppers

-- Snail Eggs Laid per Lifetime: ~400 per year
+- Snail Eggs Per Lifetime: ~400 per year

-- Snail Removal: Diatomaceous earth, beer trap, removal by hand
+- Snail Control: Diatomaceous earth, beer trap, eggshells, salt water, vinegar spray, removal by hand

 - Most Common Snail in North America: Common Garden Snail (Cornu aspersum)

 Whether referring to the aquatic species found in the ocean or the more familiar land-locked varieties found in the home garden, snails and slugs are essentially identical except that snails have hard protective shells while slugs do not.

 This may seem obvious for some but, for others, there can be some confusion since snails are more closely related to aquatic mollusks and oysters than any garden insect.